Elisabeth Moss: 2010s: Professional expansion and The Handmaid's Tale

-2016–present: Professional expansion and The Handmaid's Tale

 After production on Mad Men had wrapped, Moss collaborated again with Alex Ross Perry, starring in Queen of Earth (2015), a psychological thriller opposite Katherine Waterston and Patrick Fugit, in which she plays a mentally unstable woman who unravels at a vacation home in the company of her close friends.
-Scott Foundas of Variety declared, "The movie belongs to Moss...who seems to have gotten profoundly on to Perry’s wavelength.
-She plays out Catherine’s decline with such startling, unpredictable rhythms that her every gesture seems conceived in the moment."
+Scott Foundas of Variety declared, "The movie belongs to Moss...who seems to have gotten profoundly on to Perry's wavelength.
+She plays out Catherine's decline with such startling, unpredictable rhythms that her every gesture seems conceived in the moment."
 She was cast in a supporting part in the British dystopian drama High-Rise (2015), opposite Tom Hiddleston and Sienna Miller.
 Moss appeared in the Chuck Wepner biopic Chuck (2016), opposite Liev Schreiber.

 In 2017, she appeared in Mad to Be Normal, a biopic of the Scottish psychiatrist R.D.
 Laing, and co-starred in the film adaptation of Anton Chekhov's play The Seagull alongside Saoirse Ronan, Annette Bening, and Corey Stoll.
-The second season of Top of the Lake, consisting of six episodes, premiered at the Cannes Film Festival in May 2017 which is set in Sydney, Australia.
+The second season of Top of the Lake, consisting of six episodes, and which is set in Sydney, Australia, premiered at the Cannes Film Festival in May 2017.
 That same year, Moss began playing June Osbourne / Offred in the Hulu series The Handmaid's Tale, for which she has received critical acclaim and a Primetime Emmy Award for Lead Actress in a Drama Series.
 Liz Shannon Miller of IndieWire wrote, "[The show] owes a tremendous amount to Moss as its star...as an actor, she has to communicate silently without revealing too much about what the character really thinks.".
 She added, "[Moss] fully commands each and every moment, every swallowed emotion and thought."

 In 2018, Moss had a lead role in a short film for the song "On the Nature of Daylight", by British composer Max Richter, from his album The Blue Notebooks.
 Moss reunited with Alex Ross Perry for Her Smell (2018), portraying the role of a fictional rock star whose band breaks up over her self-destructive behavior, and appeared in The Old Man & the Gun, directed by David Lowery.
 Both films received positive reviews from critics.
 In 2019, Moss co-starred in Jordan Peele's psychological horror film Us alongside Lupita Nyong'o.
 Later that year, she starred in The Kitchen, alongside Melissa McCarthy and Tiffany Haddish, which follows three housewives who, after their mobster husbands are sent to prison, continue to operate their business.